Liquid (musician)

-Liquid was a British dance act, formed by Eamon Downes (a.k.a.
+Liquid was a British dance act that originally consisted of Eamon Downes (a.k.a.
 Ame) and Shane Heneghan (a.k.a.
 Model).

 Biography

-"Sweet Harmony", Liquid's first and best-known track, layered the house music of CeCe Rogers' "Someday" over rolling breakbeats.
-Initially released in 1991 on the self-pressed white label Liquid EP of 500 copies, it was re-released to a wider audience on XL Recordings in the following year.
+Liquid's first and best-known track, "Sweet Harmony", layered the house music of CeCe Rogers' "Someday" over rolling breakbeats.
+It was originally released in 1991 on a self-pressed white label Liquid EP of 500 copies, and was re-released on XL Recordings in 1992.

-The single "Sweet Harmony" was followed by The Future Music EP which included "Liquid Is Liquid".
-Following Heneghan's departure from the group after the first two releases, Liquid's reputation for recording alternative dancefloor fillers was cemented with "Time to Get Up" and the flamenco guitars of "One Love Family" - both of which were Mixmag 'singles of the week'.

-The first three EPs were recorded with producer Jezz Wright at Blockhouse.
+"Sweet Harmony" was followed by The Future Music EP which included "Liquid Is Liquid".
+Heneghan's departed from the group after its first two releases, but Liquid continued to be successful with "Time to Get Up" and "One Love Family", both of which were chosen as Mixmag 'singles of the week'.
+The first three Liquid EPs were produced by Jezz Wright at Blockhouse.

+The NME described their 1995 debut album Liquid Culture as "sophisticated, soulful techno."

-Liquid have achieved top 40 singles in the UK, and several European hits.
-The NME described the XL Recordings album Liquid Culture as "sophisticated, soulful techno."
-Liquid has performed live in many countries over many years.
-December 2007 saw the re-release of "Sweet Harmony" on XL Recordings with remixes by James Talk, Dave Spoon and Streetlife DJs.
-A drum and bass remix of "Sweet Harmony" by Danny Byrd was released in early 2010.
+Liquid's singles have charted in the top 40 in the UK, and in Europe, and have performed live in many countries.

+"Sweet Harmony" was re-released again, on XL Recordings, in December 2007, with remixes by James Talk, Dave Spoon and Streetlife DJs.
+A further drum and bass remix of "Sweet Harmony" by Danny Byrd was released in early 2010.

-Downes died on 21 July 2025, after a five-year battle with brain cancer.
+Downes, who was the only remaining member of Liquid, died on 21 July 2025, after a five-year battle with brain cancer.
 He was 56.